arangodb/arangodb/Documentation/DocuBlocks/Rest/Users/delete_api_user_user_database_database.md

 The name of the database.

 @RESTDESCRIPTION
-Clears the database access level for the database *dbname* of user *user*.
-As consequence the default database access level is used.
+Clears the database access level for the database `dbname` of user `user`.
+As consequence, the default database access level is used.
 If there is no defined default database access level, it defaults to *No access*.

-You need permission to the *_system* database in order to execute this REST call.
+You need write permissions (*Administrate* access level) for the `_system` database in order to execute this REST call.

 @RESTRETURNCODES